gitpan/Kelp/README.md

 file, screen, or anything supported by Log::Dispatcher.
 - __Powerful Rendering__.
 Use the built-in auto-rendering logic, or the template module of your choice to return rich text, html and JSON responses.
 - __JSON encoder/decoder__.
-If you're serious about your back-end code.
 Kelp comes with JSON, but you can easily plug in JSON::XS or any decoder of your choice.
 - __Extendable Core__.
 Kelp uses pluggable modules for everything.
 This allows anyone to add a module for a custom interface.
-Writing Kelp modules is a pleasant and fulfilling activity.
+Writing Kelp modules is easy.
 - __Sleek Testing__.
 Kelp takes Plack::Test and wraps it in an object oriented
 class of convenience methods.
 Testing is done via sending requests to your routes, then analyzing the response.